DanialArab/Multimodal-RAG-Application/README.md

 <a name="3"></a>
 ## Repository structure

-Here is the project structure:
+Here is the project structure with a brief description on the functionality of each module:

     Multimodal-RAG-Application/
     ├── config.py                 # Configuration settings